 Call 1-800-474-1912 for more information about visiting the museum or becoming a museum volunteer.

-Girls, friends, and parents are welcome to browse the hands-on exhibits and displays of unique Girl Scout memorabilia.
-Check out our fun exhibits of Girl Scout history, games, and activities.
-Guided tours and vintage uniform try-on sessions are available by advance reservation.
-(Please call at least two weeks in advance.)
+Girls, friends, and parents are welcome to browse the hands-on exhibits and displays of unique Girl Scout memorabilia, history, games, and activities.
+We also have many authentic vintage Girl Scout clothing and camping items on display.

 Smithsonian Doll – Mabel Pain